arobro/MythApps/README.md

 If compiling, you may need to open 'build/mythtv/mythplugins/mythapps/mythapps/makefile' and replace 'qmake' with 'i686-w64-mingw32.shared-qmake-qt5'

 # SETUP
-Recommended to use the offical Kodi Repo as it has DRM support - https://kodi.wiki/view/Official_Ubuntu_PPA.
+Recommended to use the flathub Kodi as it's keep updated and has DRM support.
-1. DRM - inputstream adaptive is required for 4k video and most popular streaming services. (subscription required)
-<br /> Recommended packages: kodi-inputstream-adaptive, kodi-visualization-projectm.  <br />
-sudo add-apt-repository ppa:team-xbmc/ppa; sudo apt-get update \
+1.  sudo apt update \
-sudo apt-get install kodi kodi-inputstream-adaptive kodi-visualization-projectm netcat-openbsd chromium-browser xdotool
+	sudo apt install flatpak \
+	sudo flatpak remote-add --if-not-exists flathub https://flathub.org/repo/flathub.flatpakrepo \
+	sudo flatpak install flathub tv.kodi.Kodi \
+	sudo flatpak override tv.kodi.Kodi --filesystem=host \
+	flatpak run tv.kodi.Kodi

-2. Open Kodi.
+3. Open Kodi.
 Enabled remote control via http in Kodi->Setting->Services->Control.
 Allow Remote Control via HTTP - Yes. \
                    Require Aurthenitcation - Yes.
 Username / Password / Port (8080) \
                    Allow remote control from applications on this system - Yes

-3. Kodi->Setting->System->Display.
+4. Kodi->Setting->System->Display.
 Delay after change of refresh rate - 0.2 seconds \
   .  .  .  .Kodi->Setting->System->Audio->Play Gui Sounds - No \
   .  .  .  .Kodi->Setting->System->Addons->Set Unknown Sources (if required)

-4. Install some Kodi video addons such as the free Nasa TV in the Kodi gui and check the video plays without prompts in Kodi.
+5. Install some Kodi video addons such as the free Nasa TV in the Kodi gui and check the video plays without prompts in Kodi.

-5. Optionally install and open the YouTube addon in Kodi, and sign up for an API key.
+6. Optionally install and open the YouTube addon in Kodi, and sign up for an API key.
 Enter this in the MythApps setting menu instead of Kodi and click save. - https://www.linuxbabe.com/raspberry-pi/kodi-youtube
 Open the addon in Kodi and navigate to:		YouTube settings->MPEG-DASH->MPEG-DASH - Yes
 											YouTube settings->MPEG-DASH->Video quality adaptive (WEBM/VP9) - (to enable 4k)
 											YouTube settings->Folders->Quick Search (Incognito)

+7. Open mythfrontend, and mythapps. press the m key to accessing the settings menu and check you have all dependencies installed.

-6. Setup Searching.
+8. Setup Searching.
 Each App has a search url and is auto-discovered in the settings menu after opening each App once from MythApps home screen.
 Some search url's may need to be disabled.

 TIPS	<br />
 Tested on mythbuntu skin. <br />